Skip to main content

 ACP — Agent Commerce Protocol

 Created by OpenAI for structured AI agent commerce.
-ACP covers the checkout flow: product discovery, cart management, and payment initiation.
-It’s designed for scenarios where an agent needs to browse a catalog, select products, and complete a purchase — more structured than a simple API call.
+ACP covers the full commerce journey: product discovery, cart management, checkout, payment, and order lifecycle.
+It’s designed for scenarios where an agent needs to browse a catalog, select products, and complete a purchase.
 How Prism integrates: ACP handles the commerce flow (what the agent is buying).
-Prism handles the settlement (how the agent pays).
-When ACP support goes live with Prism, merchants get:
+Prism handles the settlement (how the agent pays) via the xyz.fd.prism_payment handler.
+Merchants get:

 • AI agents that can browse their product catalog programmatically